-The X5 comes standard with leatherette upholstery (xDrive50i models get leather), heated and power-adjustable front seats, a navigation system with a 10.2-inch display screen, a power rear tailgate, a panoramic moonroof, front and rear parking sensors, dual-zone automatic climate control, a 205-watt, nine-speaker AM/FM/CD stereo with HD Radio as well as AUX and USB inputs, Bluetooth connectivity with audio streaming, rear-time traffic updates, power-adjustable steering column, automatic headlights, LED foglights, LED running lights and Xenon self-leveling adaptive headlights.
+The X5 comes standard with leatherette upholstery (xDrive50i models get leather), heated and power-adjustable front seats, a sport steering wheel, a navigation system with a 10.2-inch display screen, a power rear tailgate, a panoramic moonroof, front and rear parking sensors, dual-zone automatic climate control, a 205-watt, nine-speaker AM/FM/CD stereo with HD Radio as well as AUX and USB inputs, Bluetooth connectivity with audio streaming, rear-time traffic updates, power-adjustable steering column, automatic headlights, LED foglights, LED running lights and Xenon self-leveling adaptive headlights.

 Eighteen-inch alloy wheels are standard fare for sDrive35i, xDrive 35i and xDrive35d models; xDrive50i models get 19-inch alloy wheels